shumarb/shumarb/README.md

 Hi!
 I am Umar, a Software Developer based in Singapore 🇸🇬.
-I have 1+ years of experience in [application development](https://github.com/shumarb/projects), and I am dedicated to [learning](https://github.com/shumarb/learning) and [improving](https://github.com/shumarb/training) as a programmer.
+I have 1+ years of experience in [application development](https://github.com/shumarb/projects) involving Java and Spring Boot, and I am dedicated to [learning](https://github.com/shumarb/learning) and [improving](https://github.com/shumarb/training) as a programmer.